Duop Reath: Early life

-Born in South Sudan, Reath and his family moved to Brisbane when he was aged 9.
-He moved again to Perth soon after where he attended Girrawheen Senior High School.
-Reath first played soccer with ambitions of playing for the Socceroos until a growth spurt in year ten led to him playing basketball.
+Reath was born in Waat, Sudan, nowadays in Jonglei State in South Sudan.
+When he was aged nine, he moved with his family to Brisbane, Australia, alongside his parents and six siblings.
+Reath then moved again to Perth and attended Girrawheen Senior High School.
+He first played soccer with ambitions of playing for the Socceroos until a growth spurt in year 10 led to him playing basketball.

+Reath played seven games for the Kalamunda Eastern Suns of the State Basketball League during the 2014 season.

 College career

-Reath played the freshman and the sophomore season at Lee College in Baytown, Texas from 2014 to 2016.
+Reath played the freshman and the sophomore season at Lee College in Baytown, Texas, from 2014 to 2016.
 In the 2014–15 season, he averaged 6.9 points and 5.4 rebounds per game.
 As a sophomore (2015–16), he averaged 14.6 points and 8.4 rebounds per game.

 Junior season

-In 2016, Reath joined LSU Tigers of the Southeastern Conference (SEC).
+In 2016, Reath joined the LSU Tigers of the Southeastern Conference (SEC).
 He appeared in 31 games, including 30 starts in the Tigers' 2016–17 season.
 He averaged 12.0 points, 6.7 rebounds and 0.8 assists per game during the season.
 He was the SEC Player of the Week in the first week.
-On 19 December 2016 he scored season-high 23 points against the Charleston.
-On 4 February 2017 he pulled down career-high 16 rebounds against the Texas A&M.
+On 19 December 2016, he scored season-high 23 points against the Charleston.
+On 4 February 2017, he pulled down a career-high 16 rebounds against Texas A&M.

 Senior season

 Reath appeared in 33 games, including 28 starts in the Tigers' 2017–18 season.
 He averaged 12.6 points, 5.3 rebounds and 0.7 assists per game during the season.
-On 20 January 2018 he scored career-high 31 points against the Vanderbilt.
+On 20 January 2018, he scored a career-high 31 points against Vanderbilt.
 He was named the SEC Player of the Week in the fifth week.